lachlanA/eagle-to-kicad/README.md

 7. - Eagle 6.xx PCB files can be directly import to KiCad.

 By using the  the following **ulp's**  a consistent link from the SCH to PCB is maintained
-So forward and backwoods net list annotation will work in KiCad!
+So forward and backwoods net-list annotation work's under KiCad!

 ###Installing.
 Download the zip file, (*click on the Button to the your bottom right on this page*. **Download ZIP**)